By: Stephen O'Connor on May 30th, 2017

 When it comes to the healthcare industry, interoperability has to do with the capability of disparate computer and software systems to exchange and share data from a range of vital sources, including laboratories, clinics, pharmacies, hospitals, and medical practices.

 Imagine, for example, a family doctor who sends a patient to a radiology practice to address a complex fracture.
-The physician can transmit the patient’s records to the radiologist, and the radiologist’s team can later quickly send over the results from the imaging department, even if the two practices are using different software systems internally.
+The healthcare provider can transmit the patient’s electronic health records to the radiologist, and the radiologist’s team can later quickly send over the results from the imaging department, even if the two practices are using different software systems internally.

-The United States plays a role in interoperability in the healthcare industry by developing standards for how computer systems communicate and promulgating specific standardized terms to describe the systems and their connections.
-The government also establishes protocols for networking data, transmitting email, and improving other security and encryption schemes designed to safeguard confidential and sensitive patient information.
+The United States plays a role in interoperability in the healthcare industry by developing standards for how systems communicate and promulgating specific standardized terms to describe the systems and their connections.
+The government also establishes protocols for networking data exchange, transmitting email, and improving other security and encryption schemes designed to safeguard confidential and sensitive patient information.

 You’ll get a better sense of interoperability in healthcare when you become acquainted with the three levels of health IT interoperability and learn more about the importance of this enhanced connectivity.